matscode/laravel.com-offline/resources/docs/5.5/horizon.md

 <a name="dashboard-authentication"></a>
 ### Dashboard Authentication

 Horizon exposes a dashboard at `/horizon`.
 By default, you will only be able to access this dashboard in the `local` environment.
 To define a more specific access policy for the dashboard, you should use the `Horizon::auth` method.
-The `auth` method accepts a callback which should return `true` or `false`, indicating whether the user should have access to the Horizon dashboard.
-Typically, you should call `Horizon::auth` in the `boot` method of your `AppServiceProvider`:
+The `auth` method accepts a callback which should return `true` or `false`, indicating whether the user should have access to the Horizon dashboard:

     Horizon::auth(function ($request) {
         // return true / false;